 Factors That Determine Wall or Floor Tile Categorization

+COF ratings are one thing that help define which tile goes on walls or flooring.
 Every ceramic or porcelain tile has a certain COF rating.
-Floor tiles must have a minimum level of friction to make it safe to walk on.
-This is called Coefficient of Friction or COF, with higher numbers representing more friction.
-Wall tiles can be as slick as glass (often it literally is glass) because friction doesn't matter.
-As long as the tile has a COF of 0.50 or greater, the tile can be used on interior floors.
-Exterior paver tile goes even higher, up to COF 0.60.
+Floor tiles must have a minimum level of friction for them to be safe to walk on.
+This is called Coefficient of Friction or COF, with higher numbers representing greater friction.
+Wall tile can be honed and as slick as glass, and often it literally is glass because friction is not an issue where traction is not a concern.
+As long as the tile has a COF rating of 0.50 or greater, the tile can be used on interior floors.
+Exterior paver tile goes even higher, reaching a COF rating of 0.60.

+PEI ratings are the second factor the define hardness and durability.
 The Porcelain Enamel Institute (PEI) issues five classes of PEI ratings that tile companies can use if they wish.
-Ratings range from Class 1 (No foot traffic, walls only) to Class 5 (Heavy-duty foot traffic, as found in commercial settings).
-PEI ratings are usually buried within each tile's specifications and are the only true determiner of where a tile can be used.
+Ratings range from Class 1, for areas with no foot traffic, to Class 5, for areas with heavy-duty foot traffic, as found in commercial settings.
+PEI ratings are usually buried within each tile's specifications and are a good determiner of where a tile can be used.

-Nobody expects to walk on the wall.
+One strict rule of thumb is to never use wall tile for floors.
+Tile that has been rated as right for floors can be used on walls.
+But the opposite is not true.
+Nobody expects to walk on the wall, so wall tile is often softer and less durable than floor tile.
 Because wall tile usually does not stand up to the abuse of floor tile, it tends to be softer or more prone to breaking.
 The best example of this is glass tile, which is very brittle and will not last long as a floor material before breaking.
-But glass' fragile nature doesn't matter on walls, where abuse is not as likely.
+But glass' fragile nature does not matter on walls, where abuse is not as likely.